MewsSystems/developers/jobs/Backend/SECURITY.md

 | --------- | ----------------------------------------- |
 | 9.0-10.0  | Releases within the previous three months |
 | 4.0-8.9   | Most recent release                       |

+# Scanning

+This project makes use of [OWASP dependency check](https://owasp.org/www-project-dependency-check/), and [CodeQL](https://codeql.github.com/) within the CI pipeline.

 ## Reporting a Vulnerability